Dalia Grybauskaitė: KGB accusations

-Tulip post scandal
+"Tulip post" controversy

-In September 2019, Grybauskaitė found herself at the centre of the so-called “tulip post” corruption scandal, which was one of the greatest blows to her career throughout both terms of presidency.
-Emails from 2014 to 2016 came to light indicating that the President possibly knew about the unlawful relations between politician Eligijus Masiulis and the business group MG Baltic.
-In 2016, when looking for a new General Prosecutor, Grybauskaitė via Masiulis wished “best of luck” to the President of the MG Baltic, Darius Mockus, in “taking his hound [LNK journalist Tomas Dapkus] with him”.
-She had also allegedly pressured Masiulis into following her orders such as convincing the then-ruling Social Democratic Party, to prevent Saulius Skvernelis from getting a post “if he goes to a party that is not aiming for a coalition”.
-Only Masiulis himself has been accused of bribery, graft as well as mass-scale trading in influence by the court.
-However, the scandal had significantly affected the President's ratings with the polls indicating a drop of almost 11% of support from the general public.
+In September 2019, Grybauskaitė was at the centre of the "tulip post" corruption scandal, which was one of the greatest blows to her political career.
+Emails from 2014 to 2016 suggested that the President possibly knew about the unlawful relations between politician Eligijus Masiulis and the business group MG Baltic.
+She had also allegedly pressured Masiulis into following her orders such as convincing the then-ruling Social Democratic Party, to prevent Saulius Skvernelis from getting a post "if he goes to a party that is not aiming for a coalition".
+The scandal had significantly affected the President's ratings with the polls indicating a drop of almost 11% of support from the general public.
 The per cent of people having a negative opinion about Grybauskaitė rose from 18.5% to 27.5%.
-The Presidential Palace stated that there's no way of proving the authenticity of these emails.
-“The rule of the democratic system of the oligarchy was stopped even though we all burnt our fingers, including me,” Grybausakitė said in her last but one annual President's Report.
+The President stated that she cannot confirm the authenticity of these emails but confirmed her correspondence with politicians.